After World War II ended in 1945, Japan succeeded in recovering from the ruins of war and achieving industrialization during the 1950s and 1960s.

 In Britain, shortages of labour are covered, not by increased productivity, but by immigration.
 We simply import more foreigners or rather, we allow them to come in.
 Our economy needs them, industry pleads.
 And theres no shortage of willing candidates from disorganized and warring states.

-So unlike Japan, we plod on, with more people doing work which would be done more cheaply, and possibly better, by machine, while pressure mounts on our social services and housing stock.
+So unlike Japan, we plod on, with little incentive to increase productive efficiency, we simply import more labour.
+More people doing work which could be done more cheaply, and possibly better, by machine.
+And the pressure mounts on our social services and housing stock.

-Since this is obviously an easy way out, the question arises as to why Japan didnít take this option.
+Since this is obviously an easy way out, the question arises as to why Japan didnt take this option.
 And the answer is a combination of geography, history and language.

 First, language.
 Britain can import foreign labour with a basis of at least some English.
-Japanís neighbours, China and Korea, did not have fluency or even a basic knowledge of Japanese.
+Japans neighbours, China and Korea, did not have fluency or even a basic knowledge of Japanese.

 Second, history.
-In the the China-Japan war, overshadowed for the West by WW2, Chinaís casualties were 3.22 million soldiers, with 9.13 million civilians killed in crossfire.
-Even if undeveloped and impoverished China were able to offer the skilled labour Japan needed, employing Chinese would have been socially and culturally unacceptable to both parties.
+In the the China-Japan war, overshadowed for the West by WW2, Chinas casualties were 3.22 million soldiers, with 9.13 million civilians killed in crossfire.
+Even if then-undeveloped and impoverished China were able to offer the skilled labour Japan needed, employing Chinese would have been socially and culturally unacceptable to both parties.

 And geographically, Japan was virtually isolated.